IIYAMA12/mta-annotations-for-lua-language-server/readme.md

 ## Sidenote

 - There are probably some mistakes in it.
 If you come across those, just go to the type definition files and fix it.
-Self service for now!
+You can also make a pull request!

 ## Forcing types